poovamraj/PinEditTextField/README.md

 - Customize the number of fields you will be requiring.
 - Highly configurable with many attributes for your View.
 - Use any type of keyboard you would like for the View.
+- Customize the distance between your Pin Fields

 License
 =======